Rose

 father's store.

-someday a genealogy researcher will come across this
+hope someday a genealogy researcher with the answer will come across this

 what I've turned up so far:

 worked as a peddler in Chicago.
-He died in
+He died from injuries suffered

 over by a horse and buggy while crossing the street.